provocon/launch4j-java-build/README.md

 ./gradlew -Ptag=17
 ```

 to generate the container with the tag 17.
-The default value for the tag
+The default value for the parameter
-paramter is `latest`
+`tag` is `latest`

 ### Manual Build